Prof-Edil/bitcoin-2024-2-task-signet-wallet/send_multisig.md

-# Week 2: Send A Multisig Transaction
+# Task 2: Send A Multisig Transaction

 Challenge: extend your wallet program to spend your own coins.
 You will create two transactions: one that spends from a single-key `p2wpkh` and funds a `p2wsh`